 Mike’s Donuts & Chicken – A Perfect Pairing

-We stopped in Mike’s Donuts and Chicken (707 56th St.) for lunch and we found out donuts and chicken DO go together.
+We stopped in Mike’s Donuts and Chicken (UPDATE: Mike’s Donuts has unfortunately closed since our visit) for lunch and we found out donuts and chicken DO go together.
 And so does chicken and whiskey and donuts and craft beer!
 Well sort of.
 None of us ordered the chicken and donut meal, we ordered our meals (burgers and chicken) then donuts afterward.
 We had a local craft beer, but no whiskey.
 We saw the bartender climb up the ladder a few times to grab whiskey from the enormous wall of Jameson.
-Maybe next time when we stop in for an adults trip we will be able to sample a little more.
+Maybe next time when we stop in for an adult’s trip we will be able to sample a little more.

 The kids thought it was so cool that we could order our lunch then pick out a donut for dessert.
 If you go, try the maple praline bacon long john and let us know how it is!
 We tried to buy them twice, but they were sold out each time.

 The donut side is open every day at 7am for breakfast and is open throughout the day with the second run prepared at 5pm (Friday – Sunday).

 The bar side is open for lunch and dinner serving donuts, milkshakes, chicken, hamburgers, soup, salad and other sandwiches.
 We had chicken sandwiches, burgers and the onion strings for an appetizer.
 All of which were great pub food.
 My only suggestion if you eat at Mike’s with kids is to use the bathroom on the donut side.
 Even though I personally enjoyed gawking at the hot men (and my husband at the sexy ladies in the men’s bathroom), I didn’t really want to have any awkward conversations with my nephews!

 Kaiser’s Pizza & Pub – Beer Nuggets to Die For